sahthevandal/CSAwesome/_sources/Unit5-Writing-Classes/topic-5-7-static-vars-methods.rst

 Summary
 -------

-- Static methods and variables include the keyword static  before their name in the header or declaration.
-They can be public or private.
+- Static methods and variables include the keyword ``static`` before their name in the header or declaration.
+They can be ``public`` or ``private``.

 - Static variables belong to the class, with all objects of a class sharing a single static variable.

-- Static methods are associated with the class, not objects of the class.
+- Static methods are associated with the class, not instances of the class.

-- Static variables are used with the class name and the dot operator, since they are associated with a class, not objects of a class.
+- Static variables and methods are referenced with the class name and the dot operator, since they are associated with a class, not objects of a class.

+- Code in static and non-static methods in a class can refer to static variables and other static methods in the same class with just a simple name.

-- Static methods cannot access or change the values of instance variables, but they can access or change the values of static variables.
+- Static methods cannot access or change the values of instance variables unless they have explicit access to an instance of the class, such as by being passed one as an argument.

-- Static methods cannot call non-static methods.
+- Static methods cannot call non-static methods unless they have explicit access to an instance of the class, such as by being passed one as an argument.